thomiceli/opengist/docs/index.md

 [Git](https://git-scm.com/download) is obviously required to run Opengist, as it's the main feature of the app.
 Version **2.20** or later is recommended as the app has not been tested with older Git versions.

-[OpenSSH](https://www.openssh.com/) suite if you wish to use Git over SSH
+[OpenSSH](https://www.openssh.com/) suite if you wish to use Git over SSH.

 ## Components